Why You Should (and Shouldn’t) Try Christian Marriage Counseling

 But there is hope!
 Professional therapy can be a path for healing and recovery from these devastating behaviors.
 It can take several forms, including individual, family, or group therapy.
 Medication may be another possible method of treatment.

 In therapy, a person who self-injures will develop the ability to cope with and communicate their emotions and needs in a healthy, constructive way.
 They will learn skills for expressing emotions and connecting with other people in their relationships.
+Christian Counselors at Huntington Beach Christian Counseling can provide the necessary guidance and support in this process.

 Part of the therapeutic process is also identifying the underlying reasons that led to self-injury, such as anxiety, depression, anger, etc. These underlying conditions will be treated as well.